Looking for a poodle rescue? Well you’re not alone.

 All dogs are spayed or neutered, heart-worm tested and treated, up to date on vaccines and are bathed and groomed if needed prior to becoming available for adoption

 You can find MSPR on Facebook.

 Ok, so technically Petfinder is not a rescue.
-But they do showcase poodle rescues that do not have their own website like the Watchung Poodle Rescue in NJ.
-Plus not all poodles in need of a home end up in a poodle specific rescue.
+But they do showcase rescues that do not have their own website like the Watchung Poodle Rescue in NJ.
+Plus not all dogs in need of a home end up in a breed specific rescue.
 Many find themselves in an all breed rescue which makes Petfinder.com the easiest way to find them.

 Petfinder.com allows you filter the dogs you want by breed, age, size, color, location and even by rescue group making it easy to sort through a lot of the thousands of dogs on the site.
 Plus you can setup an email notification to show you new dogs that match your criteria.